d-rowe/brnstn/README.md

 # brnstn

 brnstn is a TypeScript music theory library.
-It aims to make music theory programming fast and delightful.
+It aims to make music theory programming delightful.